secure-software-engineering/DroidBench/README.md

 -----------

 * **AsyncTask1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Android's AsyncTask mechanism.
+* **JavaThread1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's normal threading mechanism.
+* **Executor1**: Sensitive data is read in onCreate() and send out in a dedicated thread started using Java's Executor mechanism.